 TFN Australia launched in Sydney in 2013 and since then further groups have been established groups in Melbourne, Brisbane, Canberra and Perth.
 Since 2013, TFN Australia has raised in excess of £3m to 180+ non-profit organisations.

-FMF has contributed towards TFN Australia’s operational costs since 2013.
+FMF contributed towards TFN Australia’s operational costs from 2013 to 2017.